 This book will help you achieve ambitious visions for learning through swift innovation.
 We will borrow from the people who invent what we all end up using tomorrow, create much from very little, and refine their ideas with a swiftness few of those in larger corporations, Government or schools have seen.

-Depending on the version you get, nearly 200 pages of strategies, colour photographs, charts and activities to try with your team.
+Depending on the version you get, over 170 pages of strategies and activities to try with your team.

 UK - £2.99